 After an outage

-For power outages longer than 12 hours, you may be eligible for a guaranteed service level payment.
+If you have experienced ongoing or extended power outages, you may be eligible for a guaranteed service level payment.
 You don’t need to apply for the payment – we will send it to you if you are eligible.

 Prepare for future outages

 It’s important to prepare for times when the power goes out unexpectedly, or as part of essential maintenance or upgrades.
 Be prepared for future outages:

 - Sign up for updates – this is the only way we can let you know if essential work is cancelled.
 We can also provide approximate power restoration times if the power goes out unexpectedly (during a storm, or due to a traffic incident).

 - Always have a torch with charged batteries handy.